Mr. Popo: Appearances

 A supporting character who has few overall appearances within the series, Mr. Popo's duties consist of looking after Kami, tending to his residence, and reconstructing Shenron if the dragon's physical form is destroyed.
 He also tends to an ancient butterfly garden that he cultivated thousands of years prior to the events of the series.
 In Dragon Ball, Popo is far stronger than Son Goku when he first arrives at Kami's Palace.
 He trains Goku for three years until the boy learns everything he knows.
 Some of the techniques Goku developed under the tutelage of Mr. Popo include the Chou Kamehameha, a more lethal version of his signature attack.
 In Dragon Ball Z, he helps Bulma, Krillin, and Gohan by divulging the location of Kami's old starship to facilitate their journey to Planet Namek.
 He then serves Dende as his attendant upon the latter's ascension as Earth's new guardian deity later in the narrative.

 Mr. Popo has demonstrated the ability to magically create objects from seemingly out of thin air, for example a flying carpet which he uses as transportation in the anime story arc Garlic Junior Saga, though the character is also depicted as capable of flight or levitation using ki.
 Unlike series protagonist Goku, Mr. Popo can teleport instantly to a desired location without requiring the use of an energy signature to home in on.
 In the Dragon Ball Z anime, Mr. Popo has a brief match with Son Goten and Trunks who have transformed into Super Saiyan form where he holds his own, blocking or dodging several hits and even appearing unfazed after being struck by a kick.

 Controversy and reception

+The Dragon Ball media franchise, particularly the anime adaptation of Dragon Ball Z, has long been popular with black communities around the world, as well as hip hop culture and art movement.
+For many African Americans who grew up watching Dragon Ball anime, the design of Mr. Popo is regarded as an example of highly offensive black stereotypes.

+Mr. Popo's appearance, abilities, and name share many similarities with the Buddhist/Hindu Dharmapala deity, Mahakala.
+These similarities include: